netdata/netdata/daemon/config/README.md

 OOM score | `1000` |  See [OOM score](../#oom-score)
 glibc malloc arena max for plugins | `1` |  See [Virtual memory](../#virtual-memory).
 glibc malloc arena max for Netdata | `1` |  See [Virtual memory](../#virtual-memory).
-hostname | auto-detected | The hostname of the computer running netdata. history | `3996` | The number of entries the `netdata` daemon will by default keep in memory for each chart dimension.
+hostname | auto-detected | The hostname of the computer running Netdata. history | `3996` | The number of entries the `netdata` daemon will by default keep in memory for each chart dimension.
 This setting can also be configured per chart.
 Check [Memory Requirements](../../database/#database) for more information. update every | `1` | The frequency in seconds, for data collection.
 For more information see [Performance](../../docs/Performance.md#performance). config directory | `/etc/netdata` | The directory configuration files are kept.